skip to content

 • you may not disclose your client's aided status, unless expressly and necessarily instructed to do so, or required by law.

 Your client will also be expected to follow your advice in the matter.
-Aid will be stopped if he or she unreasonably refuses to do so.
-Again, it is wise to ensure that the client understands this from the outset, so as to avoid later complaint.
+Aid will be stopped if they unreasonably refuse to do so.
+Again, it is wise to ensure that your client understands this from the outset, so as to avoid later complaint.

 Client access to documents